Rajan Vichare

-Rajan Vichare (born 1 August 1961) is an Indian politician and a Shiv Sena(Uddhav Balasaheb Thackeray) member of parliament representing Thane, Maharashtra in the 17th Lok Sabha (lower house of the Indian Parliament).
-He has also previously been a member of the Maharashtra Legislative Assembly in 2009-2014.
+Rajan Vichare (born 1 August 1961) is an Indian politician and a Shiv Sena (Uddhav Balasaheb Thackeray) member of parliament representing Thane, Maharashtra in the 17th Lok Sabha (lower house of the Indian Parliament).
+He has also previously been a member of the Maharashtra Legislative Assembly in 2009–2014.

 Early life and career

 Vichare has been in association with Shiv Sena since his childhood.
 Coming from a middle-class family and having worked in various blue-collar jobs, in 1985, he became a full-time worker of Sena.
-He is an admirer of politician Anand Dighe.
-Though he was chosen to contest 2014 lok sabha elections from Thane.
+He is an admirer of politician Anand Dighe, though he was chosen to contest the 2014 Lok Sabha election from Thane.